cvat-ai/cvat/site/content/en/docs/administration/advanced/iam_system_roles.md

 #### Example 1

-For example, if you want users with the supervisor role to be able to update in organizations cloud storage, edit cloudstorages.csv
+For example, if you want users with the supervisor role to be able to update in organization's cloud storage, edit cloudstorages.csv

 {{< get-csv url="../../cvat/cvat/apps/iam/rules/cloudstorages.csv" >}}